 The J. Crew Factory Walker Vest is one of my most worn articles of clothing, ever.
-Here's why I love it, how to wear it, and a higher quality alternative.
+Here’s why I love it and how to wear it.

 When you buy new clothes, you never really know how much wear you’re going to get out of them.
 This is especially true when you buy a new type of garment.

 Before buying the Walker Vest, I’d never owned a lightweight, quilted vest.
 In fact, I’d never really owned any type of vest, other than a couple of waistcoats that came with three piece suits.

 SEE ALSO: How to Layer Up With Lightweight Vests